 The Google Pixel

 The Pixel 3 included a bezel at the top and bottom and the 3 XL has a notch cut-out inspired by iPhone X. However, the release of Google Pixel 4 and 4 XL may take the inspiration from the design choices of Samsung to make these latest devices sleeker than before.
-According to the renders based on the leaks, the Google Pixel 4 and 4 XL are going to be more stunning than the previous models of the company with a massive improvement in the screen to body ratio.
-The subsequent renders and the blueprints also show us where the front-facing cameras would be located.
-The only surprising element available from the blueprint is the disappearance of the fingerprint reader and it is believed that Google might consider the design choice of Samsung and create an under-display fingerprint sensor.
+Based on multiple leaked photos and videos that we have seen last month the Google Pixel 4 and 4 XL are going to be more stunning than the previous models of the company with a massive improvement in the screen to body ratio, and very slim bezels.
+The subsequent images also confirmed the front-facing cameras would be located on the top bezel.
+The only surprising element available from the leaks is the disappearance of the fingerprint reader and it is believed that Google has gone for an under-display fingerprint sensor.

 Google Pixel 4 release date

-The Google Pixel devices have not been seen for a long time when compared with the Galaxy S range of Samsung or Apple’s iPhone and even though there is no fixed pattern of the release dates of the Google devices, there definitely is an uproar about the possibility of release in October.
+The Google Pixel devices have not been seen for a long time when compared with the Galaxy S range of Samsung or Apple’s iPhone and even though there is no fixed pattern of the release dates of the Google devices, there definitely is uproar about the possibility of release in October.
 During the last couple of years, Google Pixel devices have been launched in October.
 For instance, the Pixel 2 and 2 XL were announced on October 19, 2017, and Pixel 3 and 3 XL came on October 4, 2018.
-It is likely that the company would stick to the same schedule and release the device in October 2019.
+However, it has been confirmed that the company is going to release the devices on 15th October 2019.

 What the rumors say

-According to a patent filed by Google, which appeared on the website of World Intellectual Property, a two-tone rear and all screen design is seen, resembling the previous devices of Google.
-If the sketches of the Google devices out on the internet are to be believed, there may be a single rear camera, the rear and a notch-less display, and the fingerprint sensor.
-What we can expect for now from the Google Pixel 4 and 4 XL are:
+According to a patent filed by Google, which appeared earlier on the website of World Intellectual Property, a signature Pixel two-tone rear and all-screen design were seen, resembling the previous devices of Google.
+However, Google confirmed that there will be no more dual-tone rears when they posted photos of the phone’s back on Twitter officially, while also confirming that it will have a dual-lens rear camera setup.
+What we know so far that is confirmed about the Google Pixel 4 and 4 XL are:

-- Single rear camera with enhancements in the software
+- Double rear camera with enhancements in the Google Camera AI software

 - No 3.5 mm headphone jack and micro SD support